 Acute ingestion of doses in excess of 10 to 20 times the maximum therapeutic dose has been reported including fatal cases.
 Overdose has resulted in symptoms including nystagmus, ataxia, impaired consciousness, grand mal convulsion and coma.
-QRS broadening (intraventricular conduction delay) has also been observed in overdose patients.
+QRS broadening (intraventricular conduction delay) and QT prolongation have also been observed in overdose patients.
 Broadening of QRS duration to more than 100 msec may be associated with more severe toxicity.